Costa Rica's best eco-friendly stays

 Costa Rica is a slow burn destination filled with incredible beaches, exotic animals and outstanding eco accommodation.
 Tansy Harcourt tests the credentials of three green hotels.

 Costa Rica is not the most worn travel track for Australians, but perhaps it should be.

 Flanked by the Caribbean Sea on one side and the Pacific Ocean on the other, this narrow strip of land between Nicaragua and Panama bursts with colour and beauty.
 With only 0.01 per cent of the world’s landmass, it accounts for five per cent of its species, beautiful people included.

 True, there are parts of the country that teem with tourists and towns that seem like hotel highways – think an American-filled Kuta Beach – but there are even more regions remarkably unscathed by human hands.
 Places where hotels are few and far between, and the noisiest sounds come from toucans, frogs and monkeys.

-Fortunately this Central American country understands its fortune and has set aside 26 per cent of its land to conservation.
-These three hotels received the government’s top sustainability rating.
+Fortunately, this Central American country understands its fortune and has set aside 26 per cent of its land to conservation.
+These hotels received the government’s top sustainability rating.